 What about security?

 Our CTO Dmytro Dziubenko was responsible for the payment processing security cluster.
 He shared everything there is to know about building a safe and secure payment infrastructure.

 - The average cost of a financial services data breach is $5.85 million, with a 10% increase over the 2020-2021 period.

 - The most common fraud types in the payments industry are phishing, friendly fraud, triangle schemas, takeover fraud, lost or stolen cards, and chargebacks.

 - PCI DSS certification is a must for any financial institution.
-The price for Level 1 PSI DSS could be from 10000$ to 50000$ dollars.
+The price for Level 1 PSI DSS varies from 10000$ to 50000$.

 - The three basic problems that PSPs face are custom reporting formats, a lot of manual work, and a blocker for new integrations.
 Interaction logs can be a helpful solution to all these issues.